Responses to the COVID-19 pandemic in May 2020: 13 May

 The German Interior Minister Horst Seehofer announces the country's plans for free travel in Europe by 15 June.
 Restrictions on the Austrian border will be eased on 15 May to allow business trips and family visits.
 The Austrian Government also announced that there are plans in place to re-open the Austrian-German border in mid June.

 The Irish Taoiseach Leo Varadkar has said that Ireland may introduce a mandatory quarantine for arriving international travellers, rather than the current system whereby the quarantine is only advised.
 This comes days after the British government announced plans for a similar measure.

 Polish Prime Minister Mateusz Morawiecki has announced that Poland will reopen hairdressers and restaurants from 18 May and the return of students in the first three years of school.

 Professor Albert Rizvanov, director of the Clinical Research Centre for Precision and Regenerative Medicine at Russia's Kazan Federal University claimed that hot weather does not kill COVID-19, despite earlier claims that the virus could not survive temperatures above 36 °C. This comes as Russia confirmed more than 10,000 new cases in a day.
 Russia suspended the use of a certain brand Russian-manufactured ventilators that have caused two fires.

 The Turkish Government's economic stimulus to support businesses during the pandemic has reached $34 billion, equivalent to 5% of the Turkish GDP, Finance Minister Berat Albayrak has said.

 In England, the first easing of lockdown restrictions occurred, with people being allowed outside for unlimited exercise and essential businesses being encouraged to reopen.
 These restrictions only applied to England, with the other parts of the UK remaining under a tighter lockdown.
 Public Health England approved a coronavirus antibody test kit manufactured by Swiss company Roche Holdings AG after it was found to be close to 100% accurate.

+Spain imposed 14 day quarantine on all incoming foreign travelers.